Derkades/WebApp/README.md

 - Per-person playlists, can be toggled individually
 - During shuffle play, tracks are chosen from each directory in fair round-robin fashion.
-- Album cover automatically fetched using web scraper
+- Album cover automatically fetched using MusicBrainz or Bing web scraper
 - Lyrics automatically fetched using web scraper
 - Songs are downloaded in the background, switching to a next track is instant
 - Responsive design, made for desktop and mobile